Massively on the Go: Pokemon Go’s Max Raid and Gigantamax Battles aren’t helping the community

 One thing that really stood out immediately when just the basic Dmax ‘mon were released is that despite what Niantic said, this system is not a compelling reason for people to start in or come back to POGO.
 For starters, the resources required are astronomical: I used roughly 2 million stardust to prep for the Gmax Kanto starters event; that’s about 20% of what my casual friend from 2019 had as her total stardust supply.
 Don’t get me started on the candy either, as this is the same friend with the perfect Dmax Blastoise she can’t max out due to XL Candy limitations.
 And especially don’t get me started on Particle investments, as most players were ill-prepared to jump from 3-star to 6-star raids.

-Particle limits also made it so that unless you planned things out, you could like do only one raid without needing to leave the group for a while or purchase more particles, and they cost about 1.5x as much as a raid pass.
+Particle limits also made it so that unless you planned things out, you could only do one raid without needing to leave the group for a while or purchase more particles, and they cost about 1.5x as much as a normal raid pass.
 With two days to raid three different pokemon, it’s hard not to spend, and admittedly, I was one of those people just because I didn’t know whether my community would be able to do the Kanto Gmax event two days in a row.
 Even wilder, I found out doing the easier Gmax Gengar raids was difficult because Niantic caused such a panic the first round that people scattered to find the biggest groups they could instead of coordinating with our already pretty large one.

 It gets worse: While getting 1XL candy and 30 base candy of the raided Gmax ‘mon is nice, you get 10 balls max to catch something with a 5% base catch rate, or you pay 200 coins to double that.
 The thing is, aside from the balls, the rewards are trash when compared to the already junky and lower difficulty Dmax raids.
 This is all assuming you actually have a community to tackle Gmax raids.

 Now, admittedly, I live a few cities away from a community with tons of wealthy/high-spending players, maybe half of whom also PvP, so they were ready for the event.
-At least one of them had gone to an even larger community hours away to ensure they’d get it done, as we couldn’t fill a single raid for the first three ‘mon (and I wouldn’t be surprised if that number dropped).
+At least one of them had gone to an even larger community hours away to ensure they’d get it done, as we couldn’t fill a single raid for the first three ‘mon we raided (and I wouldn’t be surprised if that number dropped).

 About two-thirds of the people there were ready, so I didn’t experience the horror stories of 40-player defeats, but I did end up contacting several sub-groups and other wholly separate POGO groups to get the numbers we got.
 Among those people, zero were my usual POGO buddies, as nearly all have quit the game at this point.
 They may pop in for a remote raid sometimes, but the “local only” limit on people who live in suburbs and work in the city is a real downer.
 Heck, one guy in a group I contacted really seemed to not want to leave town to do the raids, but as that group couldn’t even manage to get a group of four players, there’s no way it would work.